Better Off

 Welcome

-“There are times when we find ourselves caught up in spiral, overthinking those unsaid comments or responses that scream to be let out.
+“There are times when we find ourselves caught up in a spiral, overthinking those unsaid comments or responses that scream to be let out.
 Better Off Said is a platform to release these words in a composed and cathartic way.
 It may be a comeback line, a confession, revenge or even a compliment.” – Emilie Zoey Baker

 “Humans often just accept that everything and everyone dies.
 We’ve curated a space where we can all reflect on love, loss, healing and letting go together.
 It’s a privilege to even be able to sit in this realm and ruminate.
 To listen and learn.
 I never want to take for granted life’s impermanence.” – Marieke Hardy